makogirls/AbdomenNet/README.md

     - Utilizes Cosine Decay for the learning rate.
     - Uses Categorical Crossentropy as the loss function.

+- **Train models and save:**
+  - Define the model.
+  - Train with train dataset and validate with validation dataset for the number of epochs.
+  - Save the model.

 ### Inference
 - **Define the configuration for inference:**